 Who are we?

-Queen Margaret University Graduates' Association is an organisation for staff and former students Queen Margaret University, Edinburgh (formerly Queen Margaret University College, Queen Margaret College and Edinburgh College of Domestic Science (known as Atholl Crescent to those studying there).
+Queen Margaret University Association is an organisation for staff and former students Queen Margaret University, Edinburgh (formerly Queen Margaret University College, Queen Margaret College and Edinburgh College of Domestic Science (known as Atholl Crescent to those studying there).
 Founded in 1914, the Association is designed to maintain links, friendship and networking between former students and staff of the University.

-Membership is open to students who have completed a recognised course of study and to all present and former staff whether academic, administrative or support services.
+Membership is open to graduates who have completed a recognised course of study and to all present and former staff whether academic, administrative or support services.
 With a programme of networking lunches and social events, promoted via a regular newsletter and a dedicated page in the QMYOU Magazine, it provides a superb way of keeping in touch!

 Our constitution can be downloaded here.